 PERANSON: Yeah, for sure.
 And not just the lack of precision, but what happens with changes like dust and dirt and scratches: the print was scratched in Toronto, I think at the press screening, before it even screened for the public.
 But I don’t mind that.

 NOTEBOOK: It lives.

 PERANSON: Yeah, It’s an object, a living object that’s changing.
 Whereas digital is a dead object, which has already been recorded, and will never ever change unless it gets erased completely.

 MARTIN: I think that the beauty of it is that like every screening, is like each time the film runs through a projector it becomes new again.
 Each screening on 35mm is actually new.

-COOK: I saved this for last.
+NOTEBOOK: I saved this for last.
 What moves you about The Last Movie and Dennis Hopper?

 PERANSON: The Last Movie is an important film for a number of reasons, the style, the way it was made, its failure, what came before and what came after—it represents something about American cinema in that moment.
 It’s a free thing.
 And our film was made and edited with complete freedom.
 More people should use that as an example for how to create art.
 People called The Last Movie pretentious.
 Of course you have pretenses.
 Why else are you making a film?
 Or art?
 Or anything?

 MARTIN: I think The Last Movie and Dennis Hopper are inseparable.
 The sense of commitment, losing oneself in whatever you’re trying to discover and explore—I don’t know, it’s like life feels [laughs].